Kyle W. Scholz, PhD

 Computer-assisted language learning (CALL)

-I currently serve as the Educational Developers Caucus (EDC) Grants Coordinator, and am an Associate Editor with the Canadian Journal for the Scholarship of Teaching and Learning (CJSoTL).
+I currently serve as the Educational Development Grant Coordinator with the Society for Teaching and Learning in Higher Education (STLHE), and am an Associate Editor with the Canadian Journal for the Scholarship of Teaching and Learning (CJSoTL).

 PhD, German Applied Linguistics, University of Waterloo, 2015